-The Foundation has a lease for its primary office space and various equipment leases.
-The lease for its primary office expires July 31, 2021, and the Foundation has the option to renew the lease for two additional periods of sixty months each.
-Under the terms of the new lease agreement, the base monthly rental expense is \$24,193 as well as additional amounts for the Foundation's proportional share of building and maintenance expenses.
+The Foundation had a lease for its primary office space and various equipment leases.
+Under the terms of the lease agreement for office space, the base monthly rental expense is \$24,193 as well as additional amounts for the Foundation's proportional share of building and maintenance expenses.